denizdincermw/Basic-Discord-Bot-With-Csharp/README.md

 ----------------------------------------------------------------------------------------
 Hi, this is my first discord bot on C#
 I made this bot for our private Discord Server
-I hope this codes are will be helpful
+I hope this codes will be helpful
 Note: I made this with DSharpPlus ====> https://github.com/DSharpPlus/DSharpPlus